-Ukraine war: Animal eye packages sent to six embassies across Europe
+Ukraine war: Animal eye packages sent to eight embassies across Europe

 "The letter came synchronously with others from the territory of one European country," Mr Nikolenko said.
 "Ukraine is working with foreign law enforcers to investigate all the threats, identify those implicated and bring them to account."

-The six packages delivered to the European embassies and consuls, he added, "were impregnated with a liquid of characteristic colour and had a corresponding smell".
+The packages delivered to European embassies and consulates, he added, "were impregnated with a liquid of characteristic colour and had a corresponding smell".

+In a later update on Friday, Mr Nikolenko said Spanish police had cordoned off an area surrounding the Ukrainian embassy in Madrid after receiving a similar bloody package, while Czech police said packages containing animal tissue had been sent to the Ukrainian embassy in Prague and the consulate in Brno.

-Mr Nikolenko also said Ukrainian consulates and embassies have stepped up security measures, following Dmytro Kuleba's instructions after the blast in Madrid.
+Earlier, Mr Nikolenko said Ukrainian consulates and embassies had stepped up security measures, following Dmytro Kuleba's instructions after the blast in Madrid on Wednesday.

 Spanish police confirmed they received a report about the explosion at around 13:00 local time (12:00 GMT).
-As yet, no-one has said they are behind the blast, and it is unclear whether any of the incidents are related.
+As yet, no-one has said they were behind the blast, and it is unclear whether any of the incidents are related.

 Later on Wednesday evening, a second "suspicious postal shipment" was intercepted at the headquarters of military equipment firm Instalaza in Zaragoza, the interior ministry said.